facebookresearch/hydra/website/docs/tutorial/40_defaults.md

 title: Defaults
 sidebar_label: Defaults
 ---

-Eventually you decide that you want to use MySQL by default and you no longer want to type `db=mysql` every time you run your application.
+After office politics, you decide that you want to use MySQL by default.
+You no longer want to type `db=mysql` every time you run your application.

-You can add a `defaults` list into your config file:
+You can add a `defaults` list into your config file.

-The list order determines the order of composition.
+## Config group defaults

-Configuration file (`config.yaml`):
+Configuration file: `config.yaml`
 ```yaml
 defaults:
     - db: mysql
 ```

-Remember to specify this file in the `config_path`:
+Remember to specify `config.yaml` as the `config_path`.
 ```python
 @hydra.main(config_path='conf/config.yaml')
 def my_app(cfg):
     print(cfg.pretty())
 ```

-When you run the updated application, MySQL is loaded by default:
+When you run the updated application, MySQL is loaded by default.
 ```yaml
 $ python my_app.py
 db: